 Stage 5 involves complete retinal detachment which can cause a severe vision impairment and even blindness if actions are not taken to treat it.

 Premature birth, with the child being underweight, is considered one of the main causes behind the development of this condition.
 A premature birth can cause a disruption to the blood vessels forming around the retina of the eyes of the child, so they don't develop normally.

 Retinopathy of prematurity symptoms

-Since the effects of this condition occur deep into the eye of the child, when they are at a very young age and unable to alert for it, only a check up by an eye specialist during a check up.
+Since the effects of this condition develop deep into the eye of the child, when they are at a very young age and unable to communicate any changes in their vision, ROP can usually only be diagnosed by an eye specialist during a check up.

 Treatment for Retinopathy of prematurity

-Retinopathy of prematurity can have serious consequences, so it is important to have regular check ups for your child especially in case their birth was premature.
+Retinopathy of prematurity can have serious consequences, so it is important to have regular check ups for your child, especially in case their birth was premature.

 Various other complications that may rise as a result of the condition, such as nystagmus, can be treated.

 For people that have already experienced sight loss resulting from this condition, there are different low vision aids and tools that can help them perform tasks independently; such as magnifiers.
 It might also become necessary to wear prescription glasses.